-Specifies that the clock-to-clock uncertainty applies only to rising edges of the destination clock list.
+Specifies that the clock-to-clock uncertainty applies to both rising and falling edges of the destination clock list.
 You can specify only one of the -to, $-rise_to$ , or $-fall_to$ arguments for the constraint to be valid.

-Specifies that the clock-to-clock uncertainty applies only to falling edges of the destination clock list.
-You can specify only one of the -to, $-rise_to$ , or $-fall_to$ arguments for the constraint to be valid.
+Specifies that the clock-to-clock uncertainty applies only to rising edges of the destination clock list.
+You can specify only one of the -to, -rise\to, or -fall\to arguments for the constraint to be valid.